Investigators: Preeti Mudliar

-This project has been awarded a research grant by the University of California-Irvine Institute for Money Technology and Financial Inclusion (IMTFI).
+This project has been awarded a research grant by the Institute for Money, Technology & Financial Inclusion (IMTFI) at the School of Social Sciences at the University of California, Irvine.
 The fieldwork for the project will take place in 2015-16 and will explore the roles played by financial intermediaries in agricultural markets in Myanmar and India.
 It will examine what value intermediaries bring to monetary and financial transactions on the one hand, and what value these transactions bring to the lives of intermediaries on the other.
 The project hopes to explain why promises of disintermediation languish and financial intermediaries persist in the digital age.
-Read more here.

 Investigators: Janaki Srinivasan, Bidisha Chaudhuri

 Supported by IDRC Information Networks Programme, administered by Singapore Internet Research Centre.

 This project formulate a theoretical framework to analyse the phenomenon of learning among users of open information systems (OIS) in which learning is taken to be indicative of positive social transformation.
 Drawing on practice-based situated theories of learning and critical information studies, we study learning as an everyday practice that shapes individual identity which can be then leveraged to negotiate varied life situations beyond the immediate learning of how to use an OIS.
 Based on this understanding of learning, we develop a framework that critically examines different levels of learning associated with the open practices of production, distribution and consumption around an open initiative.
 We also suggest a role for communities of practice in enabling such learning.
 The broader objective of this framework is to unearth the different opportunities of learning (as development) that open practices provide which were hitherto unavailable to its users.